-My mother, Anne Chamberlain, has just died, at the age of 87.
+My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 The most awkward part of the process of her dying has been people reaching out to me with empathy, and sharing their very touching experiences with the deaths of their parents, talking about how much they loved their mothers and how close they were with them.
 People tend to make assumptions that other people experience life more or less as they do, naturally.
 But the world isn't like that.